Get an annual AARP membership for only $9. Offer ends 12/11.

 Tips to Reduce Your Estate Tax

-If your estate is valued above the current threshold, you will almost certainly have to pay taxes on it.
+If your estate is valued above the current threshold, you will likely have to pay taxes on it.
 That said, there are various ways to reduce your estate tax burden in retirement:

 • Donate to charity: Donating to charity is one of the simplest ways to reduce your estate tax burden.
 There are also no limitations on how much you can donate, so if you prefer to give to charity rather than pay taxes, this is a way to potentially avoid estate taxes entirely.